An official website of the United States government

-- Provide information about the 14 PPPs and whistleblower disclosures to new employees as part of the orientation process and no later than 180 days after the date the new employee begins performing service as an employee (new requirement is the 180-day timeframe; other OSC materials are currently being updated)
+Provide information about the 14 PPPs and whistleblower disclosures to new employees as part of the orientation process and no later than 180 days after the date the new employee begins performing service as an employee (the 180-day timeframe is a new requirement; other OSC materials are currently being updated)

 STEP 3: Maintain certification by completing an Annual Certification Checklist to ensure ongoing compliance.

 STEP 4: Request certification by submitting the compliance form and supporting documentation.
 If all requirements have been met, OSC will issue the agency's certification.
 Every three years, agencies will need to request recertification by submitting a compliance form.

 For more information on the five requirements, see the Certification Process page.
 For information specific to government corporations, see the Certification for Government Corporations page.
 Contact us at firstname.lastname@example.org.